lejahmal/ORDERVIEW/README.md

-read README.txt to folllow Installation  step by step
+Download and read README.txt to folllow Installation step by step